Arjunkalliyadath/car-price-prediction/README.md

 - **`Procfile`** — tells the platform to serve with `gunicorn app:app`
 - **Port** — dynamically read from `PORT` environment variable (compatible with both Railway and Render)

-### Deploy to Railway
-1. Push the repo to GitHub
-2. Connect the repo in [Railway](https://railway.app/)
-3. Railway auto-detects the `Procfile` and deploys

 ### Deploy to Render
 1. Push the repo to GitHub